Jlamb96/Django-Poll-App/README.md

 Security: Even with a rapid development cycle, QuickPolls prioritizes security.
 Standard security measures are implemented to protect user data and ensure the integrity of poll results.

-QuickPolls is an ideal solution for individuals, organizations, or businesses looking to conduct polls swiftly and efficiently.
+This app is an ideal solution for individuals, organizations, or businesses looking to conduct polls swiftly and efficiently.
 Its minimalistic approach to functionality and design ensures that users can easily create, manage, and participate in polls without unnecessary complications.